H G HireGauge Speak with our team

 • Can you tie every section / item / scoring rule of your test back to that job analysis?
 If not, the test is floating without a legal anchor.

 • If you're relying on vendor validation, have you documented that your jobs match the jobs in the vendor's validation studies?
-Without that, the vendor's evidence doesn't automatically apply to you.
+Without that, the evidence doesn't automatically apply to you.

 • Are your scoring decisions, cutoff scores, and section floors documented and reviewed?
 Arbitrary cutoffs are one of the most common ways a test fails challenge.